NERC-CEH/Soybean-dependence-on-biotic-pollination-decreases-with-latitude/README.md

 ## Content

-The dataset consists in two files
+### The dataset consists in two files

-- 1 "[data] Cunha et al. MS_soybean.xlsx", which is an excel file containing two sheets, "data" and "data_map".
-All available data for running the models in the R script "[R script] Cunha et al. MS_soybean.R"
+1 **[data] Cunha et al. MS_soybean.xlsx** is an excel file with two sheets,
+	**data** and **data_map**.
+These sheets contain the data used in the models defined in the R script **[R script] Cunha et al. MS_soybean.R**

-  - 1.1.
-The "data" sheet contains the variables:
+  - 1.1 The **data** sheet contains the variables:
-     - Value = log_ratios
+  	* Value = log_ratios
-     - Lat = latitude in decimal degrees
+     	* Lat = latitude in decimal degrees
-     - Variable = yield component
+     	* Variable = yield component
-     - Treatment = treatment type for comparing pollinator dependence
+     	* Treatment = treatment type for comparing pollinator dependence
-     - Reference_Data_owner = study ID where where the data was obtained
+     	* Reference_Data_owner = study ID where where the data was obtained
-     - Site = site within study where each field experiment was performed
+     	* Site = site within study where each field experiment was performed

-	 - 1.2.
-The "data_map" sheet contains information necessary for plotting the geographical distribution of the used studies:
+  - 1.2 The **data_map** sheet contains information used for plotting the geographical distribution of the used studies:
-			 - Reference_Data_owner = study ID where where the data was obtained
+	* Reference_Data_owner = study ID where where the data was obtained
-			 - Country = country where the study was performed
+	* Country = country where the study was performed
-			 - Province = province where the study was performed
+	* Province = province where the study was performed
-			 - Locality/Farm = locality where the study was performed
+	* Locality/Farm = locality where the study was performed
-			 - Lat = latitude in decimal degrees
+	* Lat = latitude in decimal degrees
-			 - Long = longitude in decimal degrees
+	* Long = longitude in decimal degrees

-- 2 "[data] Cunha et al. MS_soybean [date_photoperiod].csv", which is an coma separated file, containing the necessary information to be used in the R script "[R script] Cunha et al. ProcB - gee_temp_ts_extract.R" and make Figure S2.
+2 **[data] Cunha et al. MS_soybean [date_photoperiod].csv** is an coma separated file that
+	contains the information used in the R script **[R script] Cunha et al. ProcB - gee_temp_ts_extract.R** and produce Figure S2.

   - 2.1 The dataset contains the following variables:
-			 - study_ID = study ID number where where the data was obtained
+	* study_ID = study ID number where where the data was obtained
-			 - study_ref = study ID where where the data was obtained
+	* study_ref = study ID where where the data was obtained
-			 - latitude = latitude in decimal degrees
+	* latitude = latitude in decimal degrees
-			 - longitude = longitude in decimal degrees
+	* longitude = longitude in decimal degrees
-			 - date1 = date of the sowing or flowering when the experiment was done
+	* date1 = date of the sowing or flowering when the experiment was done
-			 - date2 = a second date, when availablee, of the sowing or flowering when the experiment was done
+	* date2 = a second date, when availablee, of the sowing or flowering when the experiment was done
-			 - event: if the date was related to sowing of seeds or flowering of soybean.
+	* event: if the date was related to sowing of seeds or flowering of soybean.